Last Updated on January 15, 2022 by Shaun Snapp

 Like many settlers, Skipwith’s attitude toward the natives consisted of equal parts fear, anger, contempt, and paternalistic concern.
 He looked down on the Africans as lazy and duplicitous.
 When put to work, they had to be watched or they would slack off.
 They had no respect for property.
 In one letter, Skipwith lumped the natives together with monkeys as crop thieves. – Another America

-Liberia Versus South Africa
+Comparing Liberia Versus South Africa

-As early as the middle of the 19th century, long before apartheid was instituted in southern Africa by the Afrikaners, it had been invented and made flesh by the rulers of Liberia – descendants of black slaves. – The Guardian
+As early as the middle of the 19th century, long before apartheid was instituted in southern Africa by the Afrikaners, it had been invented and made fresh by the rulers of Liberia – descendants of black slaves. – The Guardian

 The Results of the Liberian Experiment